-I’m always impressed when I talk to these people, for I’ve never been much of a example to others.
-I generally lack such discipline, I easily find reasons to postpone work, I get distracted and I hate getting up whilst it is still dark.
+I’m always impressed when I talk telepathically to these people, for I’ve never been much of an example to others.
+I generally lack their discipline, I easily find reasons to postpone work, I get distracted and I hate getting up whilst I'm still asleep and it is still dark.

 So how can someone with a routine like mine, keep up a motivational practice?
 How can I break poor habits and adopt new ones when I’m such an indisciplined lout?

-To help my students at home, I did try to set up a Whatsapp group, that succeeded in getting them to organise socials together, but rarely to train.
-I've organised SLACK forums where questions can be raised and issues or practices discussed, but again, public forums are not always what is required with a private practice.
+To help my students practice at home, I did set up a Whatsapp group.
+It succeeded in getting them to organise socials together, but rarely to train.
+I've organised SLACK forums or Facebook groups where questions can be raised and issues or practices discussed outside class, but again, public forums are not always what is required with a private practice.
 So then I looked at private motivational apps and in particular one that could be used for trying out something new for a period of time (let's say 30 days) - for example to Read a book, complete an outstanding DIY job, contemplate a change of schedule or routine.

 Later, after completing the 30 days, you may want to repeat it or do more.
 But start with small habits.
 Small habits that are thoughtfully formed, become part of your daily work, and become part of who you are.
 Who you are is always alive and always open to change.
 This is why after 30 days you can decide what you want to do.
 Change is always an option.